MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSim.rst

 Once :ref:`a Sandboxed Application project has been created <chapter.application.firstApplication>`, it can be tested on the Simulator.

 The Simulator requires a Virtual Device to execute the Application.
-Please refer to the :ref:`kernel-developer-guide` to learn to get or create one.
+Please refer to the :ref:`kernel-developer-guide` to learn how to get or create one.

 From the SDK
 ------------